codefinity/oeuvre/README.md

 	In order to login again
 	I want to be able to reset my password

-Scenario: When the Email Id Provided is correct
+Scenario: Password reset requested with Valid EMail Id
 	Given I am a regestered Member
 	And For reseting my password I am asked my EMail-Id I had provided at the time of registration When I provide my Correct EMail-Id
 	And a user with that EMail exists in Oeuvre
 	Then I should get the Password Reset Link in my email

-Scenario: When the Email Id Provided is correct
+Scenario: Password reset requested with InCorrrect EMail Id
 	Given I am a regestered Member
 	And For reseting my password I am asked my EMail-Id I had provided at the time of registration When I provide an InCorrect EMail-Id